Ragnarokkr/social-bar-flat-3d/README.md

 # Subtle 3D-like CSS3 Flat Social Bar

-This is a proof of concept for a simple social bar for your social profiles, with subtle 3D-like pushing effect on hovering.
+This is a proof of concept for a simple social bar where to put your profiles, with subtle 3D-like pushing effect on hovering.

 The social bar is built upon an unordered list and supports 5 kinds of social networks: **Google Plus**, **Facebook**, **Twitter**, **LinkedIn**, and **GitHub**.

-It's totally customizable in width, line height, borders (to play with the pushing effect), font size, and colors (socials included).
+It's totally customizable in width, height, borders (to play with the pushing effect), font size, and colors (socials included).

 ![Social Bar Screenshot](https://lh3.googleusercontent.com/q82UQkiXVpN8y_oKz6w88Utd7gqm6E8m7rlpbi5I2g=w416-h210)